|

 tactics and philosophical implications.
 “Congratulations

-on making history today,” game
+on making history today,” g

 organizer Peter Drake told both Kim and Olivier Teytaud, one of MoGo’s